tibonilab/cloudmouse-docs/07_questions_answers.md

+# Questions & Answers

+### What can I build?
+Anything controllable.
+Need coding skills?
+Basics help.
+Open source?
+Yes.
+Battery life?
+Depends on you.
+More answers inside.

 Got questions?
 We've got answers.
 Here are the most common questions about CloudMouse, from capabilities to technical details.

 ## General questions